jbcodeforce/shift_left_utils/docs/migration.md

 # Migration process

-This chapter covers a straightforward migration process from fact tables to source tables.
+This chapter covers a straightforward migration process from ETL fact tables up to source tables to FLINK SQL pipelines.
 Ensure you have completed the project setup using one of the two options explained [in this note](./setup.md).

 All the dbt source tables are defined in the #SRC_FOLDER folder.